Brentwood School, Essex: Academic

 The school is separated into three sections: the preparatory school (ages 3 to 11), the senior school (ages 11 to 16) and the sixth form (ages 16 to 18).
 Brentwood operates in a diamond school format, in which the preparatory school and sixth form are co-educational while the senior school teaches boys and girls separately.

 Brentwood Preparatory School teaches children aged 3–11, from Nursery through to Year 6.
-Classes are usually small, with an average size of 20 per class.
+Classes were usually small prior to 2014, with an average size of 20 per class.

 The senior school teaches pupils from the age of 11 until the end of GCSE courses at 16+.
 Many pupils move into the senior school from the preparatory school, but others are drawn from other local primary and preparatory schools; around 1/3 of pupils join the school from the maintained sector.
 Admission to the senior school is by entrance examination.

 The sixth form is for pupils aged 1618 who are studying for 'A' levels, the International Baccalaureate and BTec Extended Diploma in Sport or Business.
 There are currently c.300 pupils in the sixth form.

 Sport

 Sports offered include Association football, cricket, fencing, gymnastics, hockey, netball, rifle shooting, Rugby football, squash, swimming and tennis.
 School teams have met with some success over the years, for example winning the Essex Schools FA Cup three times in four seasons.
-In netball, the girls' U13 netball team won the 2015/6 national finals to be crowned National Champions.

 In 2008 the school U13 cricket team won the National Schools Cup (Bunbury Cup), to be crowned National Champions, having finished as runners up in 2007.

-The school has a 25-metre indoor swimming-pool and learner pool, a fitness suite, 4 additional squash courts and an indoor rifle range.
 The school is set in 72 acres of grounds and has two playing-fields; one is situated directly on the school site and another, The Heseltines, adjacent to the school.
 These contain football, rugby, cricket and hockey pitches, an all-weather AstroTurf pitch, tennis and netball courts, an athletics track and field, and woods used for cross-country runs.

 Ex-England test cricketer Geraint Jones is the school's cricket coach.

 Sir Antony Browne Society (SABS)

 SABS is a society that focuses on furthering the education of sixth formers through a series of guest speakers and debates.
 Junior SABS is available for the younger pupils.
 Regular meetings are held in Old Big School, at which students are able to experience lectures on societal issues or topics to concerning science, the arts and sport, or a members' debate.
 Old Brentwoods such as Jack Straw and Griff Rhys Jones are regular speakers.
-Other speakers have been political figures, such as George Galloway and Vicky Pryce, and the philosopher A. C. Grayling.
+Other speakers have been political figures, such as George Galloway, Vicky Pryce, Lord Lilley and the philosopher A. C. Grayling.